PhilipPanda/SecurOS/docs/FAQ.md

 ### Q1: What is SecurOS?

-A1: SecurOS is a Linux distribution based on Ubuntu that comes pre-installed with pen-testing tools and exploit tools used by security experts.
+A1: SecurOS is a Linux distribution based on Arch that comes pre-installed with pen-testing tools and exploit tools used by security experts.

 ### Q2: Is SecurOS free to use?